jasonhaak/wi-uni-muenster-flashcards/README.md

 # Anki Flashcards – Wirtschaftsinformatik Bachelor @ University of Münster
 Welcome to this repository containing Anki flashcards for the Bachelor in Wirtschaftsinformatik at the University of Münster.

-Note: All flashcards are written in German.
+> Note: All flashcards are written in German.
 Specific terms may appear in English, but explanations, definitions and context are provided in German.

+> Note: Some flashcards may appear in multiple decks, as the organization is based on categories rather than individual courses.
+As a result, a card might be included in both Course 1 and Course 2.
+This structure may also lead to the inclusion of supplementary material from other courses within a given deck.

 ## Table of Contents
 1. [Purpose of This Repository](#purpose-of-this-repository)